medialab/minet/docs/cli.md

 Minet Twitter Tweets Count Command
 ==================================

-Count the number of tweets matching the given query using Twitter latest API v2.
+Count the number of tweets matching the given query using Twitter's latest API v2.
+The count's granularity can be at the level of tweets per day, per hour, or per minute.

 This will only return result for the last 8 days only, unless you have Academic Research access in which case you